gmyx/SPStaticFilters/README.md

 	   Fixed a silly error in the header comment by not terminating it properly.
 * 0.3: Speed improvements.
 Put at top of file for best performance.
 * 0.4: Fixed an issue with Sort and FilterClear
+* 0.5: Bug fixes and added the ability to stop sorting

 ## Future possibilities ##
 A quick list of items that could be added in the future